202111023/Shopping_App/README.md

 Making a whole project by myself at this scale for the first time was sure difficult and tiring but also interesting and helped me polish my skills.

-I am aware about the drawbacks like that I need to work on
+I need to work on improving the following aspects of the app
-- Poor User Interface
+- User Interface and Design of website
-- visually unappealing
+- Form Validation
-- Lacks form validation
-- Payment gateway not integrated
+- Payment gateway integration

 Thanks for showing interest and taking the time to explore my project.
 If you have any questions, feedback or suggestions please don't hesitate to reach out to me Contact - deependraraliya15@gmail.com